AztecProtocol/aztec-packages/circuits/cpp/barretenberg/spec/protogalaxy.md

     FoldingVerifier<Flavor> create_verifier(CircuitBuilder[] builders) {
         // if this is the first time we fold i.e. acc_verifier_key is null, need to initialise the acc_verification_key with the first Circuit_Builder
-        // is this extra if clause too expensive to have?
+        // is this extra if clause ok to have?

         // Compute the k verification keys